Developer Workflow

 Switched to a new branch '<branch name>'

-Some tips on naming your branch:
+Tips for naming your branch:

 Use lower-case letters.